 Giving Teachers the Tools to Make a Difference

-Boston Teacher Residency (BTR) recruits talented college graduates, career changers and community members of all ages and gives them the tools to make an immediate impact in the classrooms of the Boston Public Schools (BPS).
+Boston Teacher Residency (BTR) one year, full-time AmeriCorps program that recruits talented college graduates, career changers and community members of all ages and gives them the tools to make an immediate impact in the classrooms of the Boston Public Schools (BPS).
 Combining a yearlong classroom apprenticeship with targeted master’s-level coursework, the program offers much more than just an affordable route into teaching.
 BTR provides every Resident with the practical learning, hands-on experience and ongoing support essential to any successful career in teaching.
-Download the program flyer.
+Click here for more information.

 The Residency Year